robpieke/advent2023/README.md

 ### Day 11 - Julia

 For this puzzle I went searching for a language that would let me easily slice a 2D array by row or column.
 Since I'd already used R on Day 6, I used Julia this time and it was excellent.
 I was really impressed that everything I wanted to do seemed to just exist as a function I could call, from [searching for all the stars](11_Julia/11a.jl#L9) to [iterating and aggregating costs](11_Julia/11a.jl#L17) as one-liners.
 Granted I was constantly searching Google for "how do I...?", but the result was very concise and pleasing.

+### Day 12 - Ruby

+This was another great-fit day.
+Ruby makes it easy to work with regular expressions, and has awesome support for wrangling arrays.
+I was able to easily express my solution to the first part of this puzzle with nice concise code.